hexaku/twitter-copy/README.md

 # twitter-copy
-A replica of Twitter's home page (with dark mode obviously) make with HTML and CSS.
+A replica of Twitter's home page (with dark mode obviously) made with HTML and CSS.
 The page is fully responsive, I used CSS variables to refactoring a bit.

 ![](images/twittercopy3.png)